microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/aks/aks_gitops_basic/_index.md

 For you to get familiar with the automation and deployment flow, below is an explanation.

-- User has deployed the AKS cluster using and has it connected as Azure Arc-enabled Kubernetes cluster.
+- User has deployed the AKS cluster and has it connected as Azure Arc-enabled Kubernetes cluster.

 - User is editing the environment variables in the Shell script file (1-time edit) which then be used throughout the GitOps configuration.

 - User is running the shell script.
-The script will use the extension management feature of Azure Arc to deploy the Flux extension and create a GitOps configuration on the Azure Arc-connected Kubernetes cluster.
+The script will use the extension management feature of Azure Arc to deploy the Flux extension and create GitOps configurations on the Azure Arc-connected Kubernetes cluster.

 - The script will also create a namespace and deploy Nginx Ingress Controller.